Divorcing Parents Love & Dread Summer

 Figuring Out Where to Bring Your Children in the Summer When Working

-Although we all love the sunny days of summer, divorcing moms and dads sometimes dread the thought of summer without school structure for their children.
+Although we all love the sunny days of summer, divorcing moms and dads sometimes dread the thought of summer without the structure of school for their children.
 They have to find childcare or a camp for the kids while they are at work.
-This is especially true for the former stay-at-home parent working outside the home.
+This is especially true for the former stay-at-home parent who is now working outside the home.
 Childcare and camps can be expensive.
 This comes when the couple has half the resources they once had while married.
-The financial challenge is finding childcare or camps that are cost-effective while at the same time provide an educational but fun-filled experience.
-Summers are even more complicated by shared custody schedules.
-Couples who address this concern and come to some agreement while negotiating the parenting plan are at an advantage.
-Be realistic about what you can and cannot do as an equal co-parenting partner.
-Summer is the time for kids to unwind from the school year, especially if this comes at a time when they are adjusting to their parents’ divorce.
-How these days are planned sets the stage for future years and traditions.
-Taking a vacation break with each parent can be double the fun.
-Also, certain weeks with grandparents, aunts and uncles, and other family members can be a time to experience different lifestyles.
-Sometimes, a week in the country followed by a week in a different city or state may be educational as well as fun.
-Visiting various colleges and universities may be necessary if a teen is nearing college age.
+The financial challenge is finding childcare or camps that are cost-effective while also providing an educational yet fun-filled experience.

-Below are Seven Tips to Consider:
+Below are Seven Tips to Consider

 2. Check with family members – Grandparents may love to have the kids for a week or two.
 Visiting cousins in a different state might be a chance for a week.